 Unoccupied properties are vulnerable.
 The longer they are left unoccupied, the higher the risk of something unfortunate happening to them.
 What can happen to an unoccupied home and how can you safeguard yourself and your property from mishaps and problems?
 Read on for our ultimate guide on maintaining your unoccupied home and give yourself peace of mind!

 California — what better place to be?
 The golden state, a surfer’s paradise, land of beauty and opportunity: it can be all yours, with the added bonus of not having to pay rent when there’s a house sitting gig involved.
-California is an excellent locale for house sitting, with plenty of listings in the hottest locations this gorgeous land has …
+California is an excellent and highly coveted locale for house sitting, with plenty of listings in the hottest locations this …

 The main housesitting websites are filled with great opportunities for house-sitters, offering a free stay in exchange for watching a pet or keeping a house duly occupied.
 But a keen eye is needed to watch out for housesitting scams, which abound like mushrooms in the forest after a rain.